-We know that parents and carers are a child's first educator and when children start school we work with them to_seek their views on their child's development.

-When starting school, families are invited to;
+We know that parents and carers are a child's first educator and we work with them to seek their views and observations on their child's development.
+Families are invited to;

-- meet with the EYFS leader/teacher to share their views on their child's development, and views are recorded to be used as a source for planning for children's needs, - record an 'All about my Child' record although for some families this takes the form of discussion again these are used as a source for planning for needs, - come and play sessions at school with their child, - create 'All About Me' books with their child full of pictures and images that children share with their new friends when starting school.
+- meet with the EYFS teacher to share their views on their child's development, and views are recorded to be used as a source for planning for children's needs - join in 'Come and Play!' sessions at school with their child so that we can observe and play with children together - create 'All About Me' books with their child full of pictures and images that children share with their new friends when starting school